VladVinitskiy/ToDoList/README.md

 ## Deployment

-This project has moved here: https://t0-do-list.herokuapp.com/
+This project has moved here: https://t0-do-list.herokuapp.com/ If the site will be loaded for a long time, please wait for the heroku wake up

 ### `npm start`